sendgrid/docs/source/Integrate/Mail_Clients/applemail.md

 </p>
 ![Settings for Mail to use SendGrid SMTP]({{root_url}}/images/apple_mail_3.png "SendGrid SMTP server settings")

 When writing a message, there is a dropdown beneath the Subject field, where you can define the outgoing server you wish to use.
-This way, you can send individual messages to your regular SMTP, and the messages you need to send through SendGrid can go through us.
-Please note that when you select this, it will be remembered until you change the selection.
+By doing so, you can send individual messages to your regular SMTP and the messages you need to send through SendGrid can go through us.
+Please note that when you select the outgoing server, it will be remembered until you change the selection.

 ![The dropdown menu to select the SMTP server to use for this send.]({{root_url}}/images/apple_mail_4.png "SMTP server dropdown")